 Montrose Dunes roping (click to see the larger version)

 In April 2021, the southeast section of Montrose Beach was fenced and parts of Montrose Dunes were roped off.
 The beach fencing will protect the Piping Plovers and their habitat, should Monty and Rose use this area for nesting when they return.
 The Dunes roping will allow vegetation to recover and regenerate.
 Entering these roped areas is prohibited.
+Entering the fenced portion of the beach will also be prohibited when Monty and Rose return.
 Note that if Monty and Rose decide to use a different part of Montrose Beach or the Dunes, that area will also be off-limits.

 The main entrance to Montrose has been closed a couple of times in the morning since the park reopened in late February.
 The gate should be open by sunrise but was still locked at 6:30 a.m. and 7:15 a.m. when I tried driving in in early March.
 If this happens, drive north to the entrance at Wilson Avenue or Lawrence Avenue and enter there.
 You can also enter the park at Foster Avenue.